Student Employment Center

 Here is a link to DSHS to use as your resource.

 When classes are in session, a student employee may work up to 19 hours per week.
-There is no minimum amount of hours per week a student employee may work.
-Students may not work during the hours they are scheduled to attend class.
+A half-time Graduate Assistantship is considered to be 10 hours per week; therefore a half-time Graduate Assistant may work up to nine hours per week in a different student employment position.
+There is no minimum number of hours per week a student employee may work.
+Students may not work during hours they are scheduled to attend class.

 The 19-hour requirement has its roots in several different sources: